NCAS-CMS/cfa-conventions/source/cfa.md

-For instance, if the aggregated variable units are `"days since 2001-01-01"` in the Gregorian calendar, and a fragment has units of `"days since 2002-01-1"` in the same calendar then the reference time of the fragment's units are changed to the earlier date by subtracting 365 from the fragment's data.
+For instance, if the aggregated variable units are `"days since 2001-01-01"` in the Gregorian calendar, and a fragment has units of `"days since 2002-01-1"` in the same calendar, then the reference time of the fragment's units are changed to the earlier date by subtracting 365 from the fragment's data.

-Note that the only fragment metadata that are taken into consideration in the aggregation process are the units and the calendar.
-All other attributes and any associated metadata variables (such as coordinate variables) are ignored, if present.

 ### Missing dimensions